-DENTISTS + DENTAL CLINICS : NEW-PATIENT CAPTURE + TREATMENT FOLLOW-UP
+DENTAL CLINICS : NEW-PATIENT INTAKE + TREATMENT FOLLOW-UP

-Dentists and dental clinics lose money at the front door before they ever lose on clinical quality.
-The Quiet Protocol replies in seconds, books the right appointment, and keeps treatment-plan and recall revenue moving while your team is still with patients.
+New-patient calls, emergency tooth pain, implant consults, hygiene recall, and treatment-plan follow-up all depend on fast first response.
+The Quiet Protocol answers in seconds, routes the right appointment, and keeps follow-up moving while your team is still with patients.

 Estimated Annual Revenue Leak : Dental Clinic Baseline